EmilioGall/findanest-frontend/README.md

-Here is the README.MD file for the FindAnest Frontend project:

 # FindAnest Frontend

 A web-based application that allows users to search for apartments based on various criteria such as location, price range, and amenities.
 The application is a single-page application (SPA) built using Vue.js that communicates with a backend API to retrieve data.